Prison Focus Issue 53

 • Since the strike staff have been coming through on a regular basis asking the men if they need certain books or help with getting signed up for the GED program.

 Coerced debriefing: NDS are being withheld as a method of coercion to debrief.
-There is a very clear, unspoken “memo” that if you do not “cooperate” you will not receive NDS and privileges.
+There is a very clear, unspoken “memo” that if you don’t “cooperate” you will not receive NDS and privileges.

 • FSP ASUs are reportedly far worse than at any other CDCR facility.